 7 Pikes Peak, Colorado

 Its true height has been in question almost as long as humans have been climbing it.
 Early southwest explorer Zebulon Montgomery Pike, from whom the mountain got its moniker, over-estimated it to be a whopping 5,500 metres and possibly forever unclimbable, while various subsequent measurements, building additions and recalculations have put it at around 4,200 metres.
 But one thing is certain: The incredible view of amber waves of grain and purple mountain majesties above the fruited plains inspired the lyrics to Katherine Lee Bates’ “America the Beautiful.”
 And if it can do that, chances are it’ll inspire you, too.
 Pikes Peak can be summited by car or cog railway, which was first constructed by Zalman Simmons, owner of the Simmons Mattress Company, so it has to be a relaxing journey, right?

 8 Grand Prismatic Spring, Yellowstone National Park, Wyoming

 Skip ground level viewing with its crush of tourists and make the drive and subsequent three-mile hike up the Fairy Falls trail for the best panorama.
-The intense colors are the result of bacteria in the water which change seasonally, tending toward oranges and reds in summer and dark green in winter.
-Whatever colors you find, it’s one of those almost unbelievable feats of nature situated in a breathtaking vista.
+The intense colours are the result of bacteria in the water which change seasonally, tending toward oranges and reds in summer and dark green in winter.
+Whatever colours you find, it’s one of those almost unbelievable feats of nature situated in a breathtaking vista.